 5 professional actors taught sessions on puppetry, dance, singing, poetry, physical theatre and theatre make up which culminated in a sharing at Denbigh Town hall attended by our local community.

-In the summer 2019 we were awarded funding by CFIW and Freeman Evans Trust to enable 86 young people to attend a FREE five day bilingual performance summer school at Myddelton College.
+In the summer 2019 we were awarded funding by CFIW and Freeman Evans Trust to enable 86 young people to attend a FREE five day bilingual theatre performance summer school at Myddelton College.
 We had young people from all backgrounds and abilities attend this fantastic course.

 Workshops were delivered by Gareth Aled (pictured) the Director of Puppetry for the National Theatre's Warhorse, Kaitlin Howard Stage Combat Director, Sean Jones West End Actor, Christine Parle West End Actor, Huw Davies Award winning maker and practioner, Tracy Spencer West End Actor, Sarah Davies Voice Tutor and Sarah Evans Urdang Grad.